EmptyJackson/unifloral/README.md

 ## 📊 Evaluation

-Our evaluation script ([`evaluation.py`](evaluation.py)) implements the protocol described in our paper, analysing performance of a UCB bandit over a range of policy evaluations.
+Our evaluation script ([`evaluation.py`](evaluation.py)) implements the protocol described in our paper, analysing the performance of a UCB bandit over a range of policy evaluations.

 ```python
 from evaluation import load_results_dataframe, bootstrap_bandit_trials